Skip to content

 • Eyelash loss, misdirection, and irregular arrangement

-• Meibomian gland orifice obstruction (plugging, pouting, ridge), irregular arrangement, anterior or posterior displacement of the mucocutaneous junction, and eyelid margin irregularity4).
+• Meibomian gland orifice obstruction (plugging, pouting, ridge), irregular arrangement, anterior or posterior displacement of the mucocutaneous junction, and eyelid margin irregularity4)

-• Conjunctival hyperemia, punctate superficial keratopathy
+• Conjunctival hyperemia and punctate superficial keratopathy

 Lee et al. analyzed 9 cases of Demodex blepharitis and detected D. folliculorum in all cases.
 Notably, the cases included children aged 5, 13, and 14 years, who presented with severe blepharokeratoconjunctivitis (BKC) accompanied by corneal ulcers and corneal neovascularization2).
 In recurrent childhood keratitis, involvement of Demodex should be suspected.